tobe2098/stock-tracker/README.md

 - Cross button for stocks (deletes from memory but not from database?)
 - Delete button for stocks (deletes from memory and from database)

-- Load json from API query for history (try to make it a rich query, intra and interday)
+- Load json from API query for history (try to make it a rich query, intra and interday) DONE
 - Review annotations for what can be done (findstock and update without deleting)
 - Fetching notiffication only during fetching, not require click.
 - Ability to track your portfolio (introduce manually, stored).
 - Display API requests left.
 Recovered either from DB or by checking each stored stock (problem is if deleted).
 Store a queue of timestamps
 - Special button for the API request.
 - Change chart to be candles.
+- Load historic data of stocks on startup
+- Retrieving data from API request progress bar?

 - Improve X axis manipulation.
 Maybe a time scroller?
+Done